 - Method 1.
 Install Steam from Ubuntu Repository.

-First, add steam repository from the standard Ubuntu:
+First, add a steam repository from the standard Ubuntu:

 sudo add-apt-repository multiverse